LPology/Simple-Ajax-Uploader/README.md

 	});
 ```

-When a file is uploaded, a progress bar is dynamically created, the elements of which are assigned specific roles using these three functions:
+When a file is uploaded, a progress bar is created, the elements of which are assigned specific roles using `setProgressBar(elem)` and `setFileSizeBox(elem)`, like above.

-`setProgressBar(elem)` - Designates an element as the progress bar for an upload.

-`setFileSizeBox(elem)` - Designates an element as the container in which the file size of an uploading file will be inserted.

 `setProgressContainer(elem)` - Designates an element that is to be removed from the DOM after the upload finishes.